Julian22222/PRACTICE/Next_and_NestJS/README.md

 # Deployment

 can be hosted on vercel.com

+- Vercel does offer a free tier (called the Hobby plan) where you can host a Next.js application without paying.
+- Free tier gives some limitations in storage and functions

 # Structure and Components of the Next JS app (Main locations of different files)